manticoresoftware/manticoresearch/installer/specification.md

 The installer must have CLT coverage for:

 - Debian/RPM release install through existing repository package flow.
-- Debian/RPM `curl | bash` bootstrap flow.
+- Debian/RPM `curl | sh` and `curl | bash` bootstrap flow.
-- Debian/RPM `--list-versions` through the bootstrap flow on a clean host, including repository bootstrap setup without installing Manticore.
+- Debian/RPM `list-versions` through the bootstrap flow on a clean host, including repository bootstrap setup without installing Manticore.
-- Debian/RPM `--list-versions-file <path>` through the bootstrap flow, verifying that the file contains only refined version lines in uniform oldest-to-newest order and no installer logs.
+- Debian/RPM `list-versions-file <path>` through the bootstrap flow, verifying that the file contains only refined version lines in uniform oldest-to-newest order and no installer logs.
-- RPM `--list-versions` output without awk escape warnings.
+- RPM `list-versions` output without awk escape warnings.
-- Debian explicit `--version` switch/downgrade through the bootstrap flow without an extra prompt, including split-package detection after downgrade.
+- Debian explicit `version` switch/downgrade through the bootstrap flow without an extra prompt, including split-package detection after downgrade.
-- Debian `--upgrade` from an older thin/split installed state to the latest version, including the case where the real `manticore` package is absent and only split packages are installed.
+- Debian `upgrade` from an older thin/split installed state to the latest version, including the case where the real `manticore` package is absent and only split packages are installed.
 - Service start behavior in systemd and non-systemd environments where practical.
 - Cleanup after install.